-The most important step early in the design process of communications simulations is the selection of the correct communication model that the users need to learn.
+The most important step early in the design of communication simulations is the selection of the correct communication model that the users need to learn.
 With input from communication experts and people with experience in the particular communication situation, the design team creates the model's ideal path.
-This path contains the correct options and reflects the optimal communication approach that meteorologists from a National Hydrometeorological Service should use.
+This path contains the correct options and reflects the optimal communication approach that meteorologists from a National Hydrological and Meteorological Service (NMHS) should use.